By Jason Samuel

 The Confidence List

-Here's what I know now: If you're chasing anything worthwhile — growth, success, meaningful relationships — rejection is part of the deal.
+Here's what I know now: If you're chasing anything worthwhile, like growth, success, and meaningful relationships, rejection is part of the deal.

 You don't build resilience by avoiding rejection.
 You build it by taking the hit… and showing up anyway.